AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/lending-borrowing-incentivization-campaign-on-radiant.md

 After these steps, congratulations!
 You have created your Radiant Incentivization Campaign using Merkl!

+{% hint style="info" %}
-_**Please note that once created, your campaign may take up to one hour to become visible on the front-end.**_
+Please note that once created, your campaign may take up to one hour to become visible on the front-end.
+{% endhint %}

 * **Using a multisig wallet (Safe Wallet):**